 If you fight a 12-man Emergency Quest boss, and it suddenly skips a phase, open the Nearby Characters window.
 Chances are a Gunner did it.
 Want to get your own super damage burst too?
 Read on.

-The current state of Gunner in PSO2 is… complicated.
-It currently exists as two distinct classes rolled into a single skill tree.
+Gunner has two sides to it.
 One is the actual “gun” part of Gunner – the Twin Machinegun (TMG) Gunner.
 The other can probably be described as Chainer, a class with some sustainable damage bonuses that universally apply across all damage types, and high burst damage in the form of Chain Trigger.

 A TMG Gunner is definitely a Chainer, but a Chainer is not necessarily just a TMG Gunner.
 Here’s the breakdown of Gunner’s strengths and weaknesses as a whole, incorporating both TMGs and Chain:

 - Burst Damage: Extreme burst damage with Chain Trigger.

 - Aerial Combat: Twin Machineguns are excellent aerial weapons, and can stay in the air indefinitely

 - Safe: Twin Machineguns are excellent at staying out of harm’s way, because being in the air tends to hover over many deadly attacks.